Fb-Button

 Born Sam John Hopkins in Centerville, Texas.
 Hopkins’ childhood was immersed in the sounds of the blues.
 He developed a deeper appreciation to the blues music at the age of 8.
 It was when he met Blind Lemon Jefferson at a church picnic in Buffalo, Texas.

-That day, Hopkins felt the blues was “in him” and went on to learn from his older (somewhat distant) cousin, country blues singer Alger “Texas” Alexander.
-(Hopkins had another cousin, Texas electric blues guitarist, Frankie Lee Sims with whom he later recorded.
-Hopkins began accompanying Blind Lemon Jefferson on guitar in informal church gatherings.
-Jefferson supposedly never lets anyone play with him except for young Hopkins, who learned much from and was influenced greatly by Blind Lemon Jefferson thanks to these gatherings.
-Houston’s poet-in-residence for 35 years, Hopkins recorded more albums than any other bluesman.
+That day, Hopkins deeply felt that the blues was “in him,” a moment of revelation that led him to begin learning from his older, though somewhat distant, cousin—country blues singer Alger “Texas” Alexander.
+Hopkins also had another cousin, Texas electric blues guitarist Frankie Lee Sims, with whom he would later collaborate and record.
+During this formative period, Hopkins began informally accompanying the legendary Blind Lemon Jefferson on guitar at church gatherings.
+Jefferson, known for rarely allowing anyone to play alongside him, made an exception for the young Hopkins, who absorbed a wealth of musical knowledge and was profoundly influenced by Jefferson’s unique style.
+Over the years, Hopkins went on to become Houston’s poet-in-residence for 35 years and recorded more albums than any other bluesman in history, leaving an indelible mark on American music.

 • Lightnin’ Hopkins – Shining Moon